Adaor-able/prework-study-guide/README.md

 ## Description

-I wrote this Study Guide to help bootcamp students to collate their notes and information they have learned on during the course in a logical and cohesive manner to make revision easier.
+This Study Guide was reacted to help bootcamp students to collate notes and information they have learned during the course in a logical and cohesive manner to make revision easier.
 I have learned how different coding languages can work together to create an end user experience that is engaging and adds value.

 ## Installation